umairsaleemid/assignment_challenge/README.md

 ## Improvements
 1- Use JProfiler to find out memory utilization of periodic job.

-2- Use some in memory database solution like redis
+2- Use some in memory database solution like redis or some event listener method.

 ## APIs